HOME PAGE

 Hobbies and Interests: My personal computer, developing this website, novice driver safety, avoiding housework.

-I used to own my own ultralight but that was some time ago, I'm less adventurous now.
+(I used to own my own ultralight aircraft but that was years ago, I'm less adventurous - and heavier - now).

-I'm a single driving instructor with a gray beard (it wasn't gray when I started out as an instructor over 15 years ago The photo is 5 years old and now my beard is almost white).
+I'm a single driving instructor with a gray beard (it wasn't gray when I started out as an instructor over 20 years ago The photo is 8 years old and now my beard is almost white - and so is my hair!).

 I'm not planning to get married yet, perhaps I will later when I'm old enough.